plague-lab/plague-lab.github.io/CTF/2022/MidnightFlagCTF/Anrdoid/Admin_Panel.md

 ![Arboresence](arb.png)

 By habit, we know that the code is located in the com file.
-This time the main activity is under the file LoginActivity, it is deduction since we must connect as indicated in the challenge description.
-(And we can see a onCreate).
+We can see two interseting folder, one named p006ui, and an other called data.
+I guess that the folder with UI is the User Interface code, so let's focus on tha data folder.

 ![com folder](2.png)